MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ---
-title: "Working with the Virtual Agent"
+title: "Working with a virtual agent"
-description: "Learn how to work with the Virtual Agent." ms.date: 05/23/2019 ms.service:
+description: "Learn how to work with a virtual agent." ms.date: 05/23/2019 ms.service:
   - "dynamics-365-ai"